Time Blocking: Process of Arranging your Tasks

 In brief, the technique works like this.
 In the morning, spend five minutes deciding what you want to achieve that day.
 Every hour, spend one minute analysing if you’ve been productive in the hour.
 In the evening, spend five minutes assessing what you’ve accomplished and learned throughout the day.

 POSEC stands for “Prioritising by Organising, Streamlining, Economising and Contributing.”
-The main aim is taking a closer look at your daily tasks and working out the best way to manage these tasks.
+The main aim is to take a closer look at your daily tasks and work out the best way to manage these tasks.

 Developed by productivity expert Peggy Duncan.